is a standard communication protocol for automatization networks and building management (Building Automation and Control Networks

 Communication by OPC server

-For the BACnet
+For communication of the PROMOTIC application with the BACnet

-protocol communication with the PROMOTIC system the OPC
+protocol the OPC

 servers delivered by third parties can be used.
 For example: